Facebook and Social Media

 What: A microblogging website that allows users to send messages of up to 140 characters.

-When to Use: Twitter is especially helpful for promoting events.
+When to Use: Twitter is especially helpful for promoting events and networking with other organizations.
 Use a hashtag so users can follow the event in addition to your group account.
 You can also use your account to keep updated on news and opportunities by following national and local secular organizations.
 Twitter tends to be less prevalent on campuses, but many of its users are more active than on Facebook.

 Social Platform: Meetup.com